luka1220/homepage/src/content/posts/pap_lab2.md

-We modified the provided $merge$ function to use memory that is allocated in the beginning and given as second pointer argument, to not waist time on the initialisation of memory inside the $merger$ function.
+We modified the provided $merge$ function to use memory that is allocated in the beginning and given as second pointer argument, to not waist time on the initialization of memory inside the $merger$ function.
 This modification accelerated the merge sort overall.

 ### Odd Even Sort

-1. Explain why the odd-even sort algorithm is more adapted than the bubble sort algorithm for a parallel implementation.

 The odd-even sort algorithm is performing two for-loops, the first one only considering swap operations from even to odd indices and the second only from odd to even.
 Because the swap operations in the for-loops have